alan-wu/flatmapvuer/README.md

 import '@abi-software/flatmapvuer';
 ```

-The codes above registers the ScaffoldVuer component into the global scope.
+The codes above registers the FlatmapVuer component into the global scope.
-You can now use the ScaffoldVuer in your vue template as followed:
+You can now use the FlatmapVuer in your vue template as followed:
 ```html
 <FlatmapVuer entry="NCBITaxon:9606" v-on:resource-selected="FlatmapSelected"  style="height:100%"/>
 ```

-entry should be the variable/string containing the NCBI Taxonomy term.
+entry is the variable/string containing the NCBI Taxonomy term.
 There are two available at this moment:
 NCBITaxon:9606 and NCBITaxon:10114
 NCBITaxon:9606 and NCBITaxon:10114 represents human and rat respectively.
 resource-selected is the custom event triggered when a part of the flatmap is selected, see below for a